Quantifying patient and neighborhood risks for stillbirth and preterm birth in Philadelphia with a Bayesian spatial model: Web Appendix C: Additional data analyses

-We fit the CAR and the independent random effects (indRE) to our training set and computed the DIC \eqref{DIC} and WAIC \eqref{WAIC} using the validation set.
-The training and validation data are described in Section 5.1 of the main manuscript.
-Our results are presented in Table \ref{tab:model_comparison}.
-We see that the CAR model has a smaller DIC and WAIC for both stillbirth and preterm birth.
-This suggests that the CAR model is more appropriate to use than the indRE model for this particular dataset.
-However, we reiterate that by putting a prior on $\rho$ as in (3.6), we are capturing the \textit{inherent} uncertainty in the spatial autocorrelation $\rho$.
-Therefore, we believe that the CAR model is still appropriate to use for areal data even when spatial autocorrelation is fairly negligible.
-In this case, the CAR model would still be able to adaptively learn the absence of strong autocorrelation, and the posterior mass for $\rho$ would be concentrated near zero.
+We fit the CAR and the independent random effects to our training set and computed the DIC and WAIC using the validation set.
+The training and validation data are described in the Results section of the main article.
+Web Appendix Table \ref{tab:model_comparison} shows that the CAR model had a smaller DIC and WAIC for both stillbirth and preterm birth.
+This suggests that the CAR model is more appropriate to use than the independent random effects model for this particular dataset.